 Campground reservations are strongly recommended during the summer season, May to September, and especially on weekends.
-Tour through Ontario with a recommended minimum time of 2 weeks, or extend your holiday to include a trip across the country.
+Tour through Ontario with a recommended minimum time of two weeks, or extend your holiday to include a trip across the country.
 It is approximately 2,000 Kilometres of winding highway from Toronto to the Manitoba border.
-Add another 300 km or so for getting into campgrounds, shopping, sightseeing and of course, back tracking to investigate animals and attractions along the road.
+Add another 300 km or so for getting into campgrounds, shopping, sightseeing and of course, back tracking to investigate wildlife sightings and attractions along the road.
 Stock up on essentials at a big-box store or supermarket.
-We recommend purchasing a small barbeque and a small gas canister for outdoor dinners along the way.
+We recommend purchasing a small barbeque for outdoor dinners along the way.